vijay2181/jenkins-docker-ansible-deployment/README.md

 image_tag: "latest"

 - you can encrypt this file if needed
-- those variables can be overriden at cli
+- those variables can be overriden at cli by using --extra-vars

 vi ansible-docker.yaml
 ----------------------